NhanDotJS/chrometabshortcut/README.md

 - I don't know what to do with data
 - I don't have time for data
 - I don't have money for data

+---

+This project was help bundled with [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli)